Blood Donation Requirements & FAQs

 Do any vaccinations make me ineligible to donate?

-Some vaccines do not require a waiting period to donate provided you are symptom free and have no signs of fever (this is not a complete list): Flu, Allergy, Cholera, Diphtfieria, Human Papilloma virus (HPV vaccine), Meningitis, Pertussis, Pneumonia, Rabies, Tetanus booster, Depo-Provera, Botox injection, Novocaine shot.
+Many vaccines do not require a waiting period to donate provided you are symptom free and have no signs of fever (this is not a complete list): Flu, Allergy, Cholera, Diphtheria, Human Papillomavirus (HPV vaccine), Meningitis, Pertussis, Pneumonia, Rabies, and Tetanus booster.
+Other common injections with no waiting period include:Depo-Provera, Botox injection, and Novocaine..
 If you have a question about your eligibility to donate blood, contact your local LifeShare office.

 Can I give blood if I have had cancer or have received a blood transfusion?

 If it has been one year from the end of completion of therapy with no recurrence of cancer, you may give blood.
 Minor treated skin cancer is not cause for deferral.
-Those who have had hematologic blood cancers, such as leukemia, lymphoma or multiple melanomas are ineligible to donate.
+Those who have had hematologic blood cancers, such as leukemia, lymphoma or multiple melanomas are permanently ineligible to donate.

 Can I give blood if I am pregnant?